Misogynoir: Media

-Serena Williams spoke with British Vogue about how she was, "underpaid (and) undervalued".
+Serena Williams spoke with British Vogue about how she was, "underpaid (and) undervalued."
 Williams has been vocal about her treatment as a professional athlete in tennis.
-During the U.S. Open final in 2018, Williams was penalized for several things that she challenged.
-One of which being her breaking her racket during the end of the fifth game against Naomi Osaka.
-She was upset, and in the game of tennis this is a natural reaction which goes unpenalized.
-However, the acting umpire Carlos Ramos gave Williams her second violation of the game.
-She was also accused of cheating and penalized, and when she asked for an apology, did not receive one.
+During the U.S. Open final in 2018, Williams was penalized for several things she challenged, including breaking her racket at the end of the fifth game against Naomi Osaka.
+This led to acting umpire Carlos Ramos giving Williams her second violation of the game.
+She was also accused of cheating and penalized, and when she asked for an apology, she did not receive one.
 She then asked for the tournament referee to weigh in.
-Her position was that male players have displayed similar actions and have often gone unpenalized, calling Ramos a "thief".
+Her position was that male players had displayed similar actions and had often gone unpenalized, calling Ramos a "thief."
 Billie Jean King commended Williams for standing up via Twitter in a post.

 It was partly due to this situation that Naomi Osaka rose to fame.
 Osaka was painted as a victim of Williams's actions in this game.
-The media painted Williams as an angry Black woman, and erased Osaka's blackness to enhance their perception of Williams as an aggressor in this situation.
-This is seen in a caricature published in the Australian Herald that depicts Williams with enhanced Black features, similar to Jim Crow caricatures in the twentieth century, whereas Osaka is portrayed with lighter skin and straight hair, making her seem more "innocent" to the public, due to the erasure of her blackness.
+The media painted Williams as an angry black woman and erased Osaka's blackness to enhance their perception of Williams as an aggressor in this situation.
+This is seen in a caricature published in the Australian Herald that depicts Williams with enhanced black features, similar to Jim Crow caricatures in the twentieth century, whereas Osaka is portrayed with lighter skin and straight hair, making her seem more "innocent" to the public, through the erasure of her blackness.

-Commenting on the 2021 television interview Oprah with Meghan and Harry, Bailey asserts that misogynoir negatively impacts all Black women, regardless of skin color, wealth, class privilege, or their willingness to uphold the institutions that perpetuate misogynoir.
+Commenting on the 2021 television interview "Oprah with Meghan and Harry," Bailey asserts that misogynoir negatively impacts all black women, regardless of skin color, wealth, class privilege, or their willingness to uphold the institutions that perpetuate misogynoir.

 Responses

 Kimberlé Crenshaw (who coined the term intersectionality) created the #SayHerName campaign.
 Her goals have been to spread awareness to black women who have been killed by excessive police force.
 When she facilitates her symposiums, she mentions well-known victims of police brutality, who include Freddie Gray and Trayvon Martin.
-However, when she mentions Natasha McKenna and Aura Rosser these women are almost unheard of.
+However, when she mentions Natasha McKenna and Aura Rosser, these women are almost unheard of.

 Crenshaw has also partnered with the WNBA to further the goal of #SayHerName.
 On July 25, 2020, players wore jerseys with Breonna Taylor's name to spread awareness.
 Crenshaw provided the WNBA with a repository of female victims.
 This allowed for players to wear various names they felt more connected to.
 Crenshaw was able to provide these names through her co-founded organization, the African American Policy Forum.

-The documentary Say Her Name: The Life And Death Of Sandra Bland acknowledges black women who are overlooked in police brutality, and utilizes the #SayHerName tagline.
+The documentary "Say Her Name: The Life And Death Of Sandra Bland" acknowledges black women who are overlooked in police brutality and utilizes the #SayHerName tagline.